-Yes, D8 is still legal to buy in New York.
-Unlike other states, the Empire State hasn’t banned the use and possession of D8 THC.
+No, D8 is illegal to buy in New York.
+The Empire State has banned the use and possession of D8 THC.

 No, 14 states have banned the cannabinoid, including Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, Kentucky, Rhode Island, Utah, Vermont, and Washington.

 As an organic compound, Delta-8 THC is considered safe.
 Because it’s so new to the market, make sure you’re getting products from a reliable supplier.